Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Introduction

 We introduce the problem of state-visitation fairness in Markov Decision Processes (MDPs).
-Informally, our fairness notion requires that each state of the MDP be visited some minimum (pre-specified) fraction of times.
-In particular, a policy $\pi$ with stationary distribution $\nuvecpi$, is called \emph{fair} if $\nu^\pi_s \geq \rho_s$ for every state $s$, where $\rho_s \in [0,1)$ specifies the fairness constraints and is given as input to the algorithm.
-We note that such a \emph{quota-based} notion of fairness is natural in resource allocation settings where an algorithm is required to provide a minimum quantum of the resource being allocated to an entity (captured in our case by the state-visitation frequency).
-Our notion of fairness is adapted from the recent works on fairness in the Multi-Armed Bandits (MAB) \cite{li2019combinatorial, patil2020achieving}.
-Since MABs are a restricted class of MDPs\footnote{The MAB problem is equivalent to a single-state MDP.}, extending the notions of fairness from the the MAB setting to the more general MDP setting is both interesting and challenging.
-Our work makes an important contribution in this direction.
-Next, we motivate our fairness notion with an example.
+Informally, our fairness notion requires that each state of the MDP be visited with a pre-specified minimum frequency.
+In particular, a policy $\pi$ with stationary state distribution $\nuvecpi$, is called \emph{fair} if $\nu^\pi_s \geq \rho_s$ for every state $s$, where $\rho_s \in [0,1)$ specifies the fairness constraints and is given as input to the algorithm.
+Motivated by recent works on fairness in multi-armed bandits (MAB) \citep{li2019combinatorial, patil2020achieving} that enforce minimum frequency on the selection of each arm, our \emph{quota-based} notion of fairness is natural in dynamic resource allocation settings where the transition dynamics of the resource being allocated is governed by an MDP and an algorithm is required to \emph{equitably} divide the shared resource.
+Although MABs can be considered a special case of MDPs with one action per arm on a shared dummy state, distinctively different techniques are needed to satisfy the analogously defined constraints on state visitation frequency for general MDPs due to long term implications of the taken actions.